NNairIITK/BASH_SCRIPTS/Package_Installer_for _Ubuntu/README.md

 # Package_Installer

-**Bash script to install required packages or tools after installation of new Operating System.**
+**Bash script to install required packages or tools after installation of new Operating System (Ubuntu).**

     Authour: Anji Babu Kapakyala
            Dept. of Chemistry